 Adversaries may breach or otherwise leverage organizations who have access to intended victims.
-Access through trusted third party relationship exploits an existing connection that may not be protected or receives less scrutiny than standard mechanisms of gaining access to a network.
+Access through trusted third party relationship abuses an existing connection that may not be protected or receives less scrutiny than standard mechanisms of gaining access to a network.

 Properly manage accounts and permissions used by parties in trusted relationships to minimize potential abuse by the party and if the party is compromised by an adversary.
-Vet the security policies and procedures of organizations that are contracted for work that require privileged access to network resources.
+In Office 365 environments, partner relationships and roles can be viewed under the "Partner Relationships" page.

 Configuration management databases (CMDB) and other asset management systems may help with the detection of computer systems or network devices that should not exist on a network.
 Monitor logs for unexpected actions taken by any delegated administrator accounts.

 |DS0028||Logon Session||Logon Session Creation||